lorin/booknotes/Drift-Into-Failure.md

 - In high-reliability organizations, active searching and exploration for ways to do things more safely is preferred over passively adapting to regulation or top-down control
+- Direct, unmediated (or objective) knowledge of how a whole complex system works is impossible.
 - Continuous operations and training, non-stop on-the-job education, a regular throughput of new students or other learners, and challenging operational workloads contribute greatly to reduced error rates and enhanced reliability.